CaptainHmD/BlueBotCar/README.md

 ### All the code, resources, and components for this project are available.
 Check it out if you want to build your own or just see how it all came together!

+## Future plans?
+Making it look less like a "Frankenstein" and more like a sleek, futuristic vehicle! 😄

 ## **Components Used**
 To build BlueBotCar, I used the following components: